Indiana Debt Relief

 Indiana Debt and Finance Statistics

-In the last calendar year, the Hoosier state’s unemployment rate continued to hover below the national average and currently sits at 3.1%.
+In the last calendar year, the Hoosier state’s unemployment rate continued to hover below the national average at 3% as of April 2023.

 While this figure is very encouraging, the effects of the COVID-19 pandemic and inflation are still leaving many Indiana residents with monthly payments on unsecured debt that they simply can't afford.
 Here's an overview of the debt statistics many Hoosiers face: